ericsonga/TeacherCSP/_sources/CSPImageDecisions/ch15_exercises.rst

         .. tab:: Question

            Fix the indention in the code below so that it runs correctly.
-It does a primitive form of edge detection.
+It does a primitive form of edge detection by getting all of the pixels (except for the last row) and all the pixels to the right of those and determining if the difference between the average of the rgb values for the pixel and the pixel to the right are substantially different.

            .. activecode::  ch15ex3q
                 :nocodelens: